kongzhizhong/VRA/README.md

 This example enables simultaneous calculation for a range of $\Omega$ values (from 0.58 to 0.62) and reproduces the results shown in **Fig. 9**.

 1. Open **`main.py`** and navigate to lines 28-30.
-2. Set the parameters as follows:
+2. Set the parameters as follows: (If you set num1 = 4, the script will calculate results at four equally spaced points in the range [o_min, o_max])
     ```python
     o_min = 0.58
     o_max = 0.62
-    num1 = 2   (If you set num1 = 4, the script will calculate results at four equally spaced points in the range [o_min, o_max].)
+    num1 = 2
     ```
 3. Run the script:
     ```bash